nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc3xx_mbedcrypto.rst

    :local:
    :depth: 2

-The nrf_cc3xx_mbedcrypto library is software library to interface with the Arm CryptoCell CC310 hardware accelerator that is available on the nRF52840 SoC and the nRF9160 SiP.
+The nrf_cc3xx_mbedcrypto library is software library to interface with the Arm CryptoCell hardware accelerator that is available on the nRF52840 SoC, the nRF53 Series, and the nRF91 Series.
 The library adds hardware support for selected cryptographic algorithms.

 Integration with Mbed TLS